panoptic-labs/docs/docs/panoptic-protocol/design.md

 ## What is the relationship between Panoptic and Uniswap v3?

 The core idea behind Perpetual Options is that Uniswap v3 liquidity provider (LP) positions can be seen as tokenized short puts.
-This core results emerges from the simple observation that providing concentrated liquidity in Uniswap v3 generates a payoff that is mathematically identical to selling a put option.
+This core result emerges from the simple observation that providing concentrated liquidity in Uniswap v3 generates a payoff that is mathematically identical to selling a put option.

 This means that Uniswap v3 LP tokens can be used as a primitive for an option contract.
-While users can already sell options by providing liquidity in the UniswapV3Pool smart contractsm, what Panoptic enables is the capital-efficient minting of options in a "peer-to-protocol" manner by facilitating the minting of LP tokens as long/short puts and calls.
+While users can already sell options by providing liquidity in the UniswapV3Pool smart contracts, what Panoptic enables is the capital-efficient minting of options in a "peer-to-protocol" manner by facilitating the minting of LP tokens as long/short puts and calls.

 <ThemedImage
   alt="Uniswap v3 <> Panoptic"